audacioustux/devcontainers/README.md

 ## Note

+* Should be treated as a bug if -
-* All features should be compatible with:
+  * Features not compatible with:
-  * `mcr.microsoft.com/devcontainers/base:ubuntu` image
+    * `mcr.microsoft.com/devcontainers/base:ubuntu` image.
-  * ARM64 architecture
+    * ARM64 architecture.
-  If not, that should be treated as a bug.
-* All features should install the latest version of the tool.
+  * By default, features do not install the latest version of the relevant tools.
-  If not, that should be treated as a bug.

 ## Usage